gimli-org/gimli/INSTALL.rst

 Example Installation on Vanilla Debian
 --------------------------------------

 First install some of the necessary stuff.
-For sure you will need subversion to get the source files and some things for the tool-chain
+For sure you will need subversion to get the source files and some things for the tool-chain:

 .. code-block:: bash

     sudo apt-get install subversion git cmake mercurial sudo apt-get install libboost-all-dev libblas-dev liblapack-dev

-Optional install useful stuff:
+If you want to use the pyGIMLi (Python scripts, bindings and apps):

 .. code-block:: bash

-    sudo apt-get install libcppunit-dev libprocps0-dev
     sudo apt-get install python-numpy python-matplotlib
-    sudo apt-get install doxygen

 Create a directory for your installation, e.g., $HOME/src